t2ym/gulp-i18n-leverage/README.md

 ### 5. Feedback task with [gulp-i18n-preprocess](https://github.com/t2ym/gulp-i18n-preprocess)

-  - Update default and localized JSON files in source to commit them later by a developer
+  - Update default and localized JSON files in source to commit them later by a developer or a build system

 ## Usage